askui/askui/docs/docs/general/05-Tooling/debug-with-annotation.md

     });
 ```

-## annotateInteractively()
+## Interactive Annotation
-Similar to `annotate()`, but it launches a fullscreen window and shows the annotated screen in which you can interact with your mouse.
+Similar to `annotate()`, but it launches a full screen window and shows the annotated screen in which you can interact with your mouse.
 This function doesn't save the result.

 **Example**
 ```ts